 |4816, 5045, 5262, 5309, 5310, 5311, 5331, 5399, 5611, 5621, 5631, 5641, 5651, 5655, 5661, 5691, 5699, 5732, 5733, 5734, 5735, 5912, 5942, 5992, 5999

 5944 to 5949

 5964 to 5970

-This includes useful merchants like Deliveroo (online), foodpanda (online) and Cold Storage (online or contactless in-store).
+This includes useful merchants like Singapore Airlines (online), Deliveroo (online), foodpanda (online) and Cold Storage (online or contactless in-store).

-Flight and hotel bookings made online should also be included, with travel on Grab and gojek also eligible.
+Flight and hotel bookings made online are also included, while transportation with the likes of Grab and gojek is eligible.

 You can also download the HSBC Singapore app and use it as a virtual card on your mobile phone.

 Unfortunately the HSBC Revolution does not currently support Samsung Pay.

 Eligible transactions on the HSBC Revolution card for miles earning (just at the base 0.4 mpd rate, not necessarily the 4 mpd bonus rate), are all retail purchases including recurring payments, with the exception of:

 - Foreign exchange transactions (including but not limited to Forex.com);